kortessis/Asynchrony-and-Inflationary-Effect/README.md

 This folder contains the code used to produce figures 2 and 3 of the main text, and the code associated with the reaction norm approach described in the supplement.
 This code relates to a finite-patch version of the Levins metapopulation model where extinction events have some correlation, which we call \rho<sub>E</sub>.
 The basic model simulation is done in function titled "LevinsMetaPop.m", which is used

 ### "TwoPatch Model" folder.
 Code to simulate the source-sink model can be found in the folder "TwoPatch Model".
-There you will find the code to reproduce figure 4.
+In the src folder, you will find two code files:

+VarianceEffect.m
+Description: A simulation of the source-sink model for difference variability in growth rates.
+This model has the same environmental process and illustrates how variation in the sink can boost population sizes on average.
+It also calculates and plots the geometric and arithmetic mean population sizes for each environmental variance.
+It produces figure 4 of the main text.
+Dependencies: viridis.m

+viridis.m
+Description: A colormap
+Dependencies: None

 ### "SIR-Model" folder.
 Code to simulate the two-patch SIR model for a respiratory disease, including the deterministic and stochastic forms.
 The model includes two patches with constant rates of movement.